-Lekali Coffee is one of the best coffee farming agencies in Nepal.
-Coffee farming had not been popular in Nepal since long.
-However, certain areas of Nepal are perfectly suitable of Coffee farming.
+Lekali Coffee is one of the best coffee farming estates in Nepal.
+Coffee farming had not been popular in Nepal for long.
+However, certain areas of Nepal are perfectly suitable for Coffee farming.
 We want you to see the landscape of Nepal along with these specific climates that coffee farming requires.

 Engage yourself in various activities

 We don’t just want you to see how coffee farming is done.
 We believe in active participating so that you have a story to tell your friends and family about the experience you have gained during you trip to Nepal.
 This is why we have set activities like coffee cheery picking you can do along with the farmers learn from them.